BioinformaticsMaterials/PacbioToSRA/README.md

 1. Register project and samples
 2. Setup script's environment
 3. Run the script
-4. Email spreadsheet to NCBI
+4. Update spreadsheet and email it to NCBI

 ##Step 1.
 Register project and samples